khuyentran1401/awesome-Python-data-science-books/README.md

 1. Submit the pull request

 That's it.
 As soon as I review your pull request, your resources will be added to this page.

+Alternatively, you can create an issue with book recommendation.